 You may have heard the phrase, “learn more, earn more.”
-This graphic from the College Board shows that the average person with a bachelor’s degree earns about $22,000 more per year than someone with a high school diploma.
+Studies show that the average person with a bachelor’s degree earns about $22,000 more per year than someone with a high school diploma.

 And while you may be thinking it’s too early to start considering college costs, the sooner you start saving, the better off you will be.
 For more information on the types of accounts to use for college savings, visit College Savings Plan Choices.